SmartDude04/377_Web_App_Dev/README.md

-This repository is for the HHS Web App Development class.
+# This repository is for the HHS Web App Development class